-While these tragic situations aren't common, they do happen and can significantly impact your life and that of your loved ones.
-If so, let FindLaw help you understand how car accident airbag injuries happen and what you can do about it.
+While these tragic situations aren't common, they do happen, and they can significantly impact your life and the lives of your loved ones.
+So, let FindLaw help you understand how car accident airbag injuries happen and what you can do about them.

 How Can Airbags Cause Injuries?

-During an impact of airbag equipped vehicles, sensors determine whether the impact speed is sufficient to trigger the airbag system.
-If so, a chemical reaction is initiated filling the airbag with gas, all within a matter of milliseconds.
+When an airbag-equipped vehicle is impacted, sensors determine whether the impact speed is sufficient to trigger the airbag system.
+If so, a chemical reaction is initiated, filling the airbag with gas, all within a matter of milliseconds.
 Since the purpose of an airbag is to slow an occupant's forward momentum and not merely bounce them back into their seat, the airbag slowly deflates as it's impacted, absorbing and cushioning an occupant's forward momentum.

-In other words, for airbags to be effective, a sequence of complex events must happen at the right time in the immediate seconds after a vehicle impact.
-It's not impossible and thousands of lives are saved by frontal air bags each year.
-However, car accident airbag injuries do occur and can be caused by the:
+In other words, for airbags to be effective, a sequence of complex events must happen at the right time in the fraction of a second following a vehicle impact.
+It's not impossible, and thousands of lives are saved by frontal air bags each year.
+However, car accident airbag injuries do occur and can be caused by many factors, including:

 Car Accident Airbag Injuries and the Law